 AX109.1 Maintenance.
 Emergency housing and emergency housing facilities shall be maintained in a safe and sanitary condition, and free from vermin, vectors and other matter of an infectious or contagious nature.
 The grounds within emergency housing sites shall be kept clean and free from accumulation of debris, filth, garbage and deleterious matter.
-Emergency housing and emergency housing facilities shall not be occupied if a substandard conditions exist, as determined by the Authority Having Jurisdiction.
+Emergency housing and emergency housing facilities shall not be occupied if a substandard condition exists, as determined by the enforcing agency.

-AX109.1.1 Fire Hazards.
-Dangerous materials or materials that create a fire hazard, as determined by the Authority Having Jurisdiction, shall not be allowed on the grounds within emergency housing sites.
+AX109.1.1 Fire hazards.
+Dangerous materials or materials that create a fire hazard, as determined by the enforcing agency, shall not be allowed on the grounds within emergency housing sites.

-AX109.3 Identification.
+AX109.2 Identification.
 Emergency housing shall be designated by address numbers, letters, or other suitable means of identification.
 The identification shall be in a conspicuous location facing the street or driveway fronting the building or structure.
 Each identification character shall be not less than 4 inches (102 mm) in height and not less than 0.5 inch (12.7 mm) in width, installed/painted on a contrasting background.